 To get an entire cohesive list on Indian spices and groceries, check out my newsletter freebie which preps you with ingredients to make just about every Indian dish ever.

 I use pre-ground spices for all of this except for the cumin seeds.
-Feel free to toast your spices and freshly grind them.
+Feel free to toast your whole spices and freshly grind them.
 I've denoted the spices which may require a trip to the Indian grocer with an asterisk* and included substitutions if you can't find them.

 - Coriander - Ground coriander has an earthy, sweet citrus flavor.
 It's made by grinding the seeds of a cilantro plant.

 - Aamchur* - Also known as mango powder.
 It's made from dried mangoes and has a sour taste.
 Substitute with a ¼ teaspoon of lemon juice.

 - Chaat Masala* - A blend of ground spices with a distinct tangy flavor that's used to make chaat, fruit salads, etc. Substitute with ¼ teaspoon of aamchur, kala namak (black salt), or pomegranate seed powder.

 - Garam Masala - A warming blend of spices, translated to "warming spices", commonly used in Indian cooking.

 - Cumin Seeds - Cumin is earthy and warm in flavor.
 The seeds are toasted in oil and mixed into the potatoes.

 - Asafoetida* - Also known as hing; it is commonly used in Indian cooking to replace garlic and onion.
 It smells strongly of garlic and onion and only requires the tiniest pinch.
 Some people say Pure Indian Foods has the best hing they've ever tasted.
 Substitute with ⅛ teaspoon of garlic powder and ⅛ teaspoon of onion powder.

 - Turmeric - Known for its striking yellow color, turmeric is earthy and has several health benefits.